DCC-Lab/PyHardwareLibrary/README.md

 * If you are interested in learning more about USB itself and connectivity details, please read [README-USB.md](README-USB.md).
 * If you are interested in learning more about RS-232 and its relation to USB, please read [README-RS232.md](README-RS232.md)
+* If you are interested in learning more about RS-232 and its relation to USB, please read [README-USB-Cameras.md](README-USB-Cameras.md)
+* If you are interested in learning how PyHardwareLibrary deals with the many different ports, please read [README-Communication ports.md](README-Communication ports.md)
 * (French only) If you are interested in experimenting with an RS-232 chip from FTDI, please read [DAQ I/O with UM232R](https://github.com/dccote/Enseignement/blob/4c8eca0c7ca7ec74c60774af57483f5d77fb60be/DAQ/Semaine-02.pdf).
 You can probably Google translate or DeepL translate the Markdown file [here](https://github.com/dccote/Enseignement/blob/4c8eca0c7ca7ec74c60774af57483f5d77fb60be/DAQ/Semaine-02.md).